acelliott1218/A-Small-Adventure/testing.md

 #### Known bugs
 If the player clicks too fast through the options, the inventory system will not work.
 This is relatively small, since this game is based on reading, but if a player is zooming through the onclick events won't have time to catch up.

+### Credit
+Again, credit to [Tommy Specs](https://github.com/TommySpecs/rock-paper-scissors-lizard-spock) for the basis for this testing page too.